bhavyavanaja44/MoviePlayList/README.md

 A simple  movie play list android app

 ## Features
-● Do search a movie wname and render results in List View ● Select movies from the results to add to a playlist ● Confirm the list of movies they have selected in a Alert dialog
+● Do search a movie name and render results in List View ● Select movies from the results to add to a playlist ● Confirm the list of movies they have selected in a Alert dialog